sharu725/slides/README.md

 # Features

-## All the presentations at one place!
+## All your presentations in one place!
 This theme is useful for those who give speeches at conferences using slides, students and teachers.
 Manage all your presentations at one place!

 ## Light-weight